juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 StoreModule.forRoot({ applicationState: appReducer})
 {% endhighlight %}

 `forRoot` statement we are applying the state which is the result of the appReducer on the application level.
-That means that the whole appliaction knows this state and can react to its changes.
+That means that the whole application knows this state and can react to its changes.

-The state is now an Object with a property called `applicationState` which has the value the appReducers gives us as an output.
+The state is now an object with a property called `applicationState` which has the value the appReducers gives us as an output.

 But if we console.log out